Police seize assets in Italy fashion group tax probe

 Police said in a statement the probe revealed that a Luxembourg-based holding company used by the Marzotto Group in the sale made a capital gain of nearly 200 million euros, resulting in tax evasion of 65 million euros.

-“The investigation... revealed that a financial holding company purposefully created in Luxembourg was instead administered from Italy,” the police said. ($1 = 0.7785 euros)

-Reporting by Sara Rossi, Stephen Jewkes and Antonella Ciancio; editing by Patrick Graham and David Cowell
+“The investigation...revealed that a financial holding company purposefully created in Luxembourg was instead administered from Italy,” the police said. ($1 = 0.7785 euros) (Reporting by Sara Rossi; editing by Patrick Graham and David Cowell)